1984 in motoring: Germany

-Opel would launch what would be the final generation of the long-running Kadett small-family car range in August with a choice of 3 and 5-door hatchbacks and estates and featured a more aerodynamic design.
+Opel launched what would be the final generation of the long-running Kadett small-family car range in August with a choice of 3- and 5-door hatchbacks and estates and featured a more aerodynamic design.
 It would also be sold as the Vauxhall Astra in the UK and as the Daewoo LeMans in Korea from 1986.
 Both Opel and Vauxhall versions would win the European Car Of The Year award for 1985.

 Eastern Europe

-Lada has finally made a departure from the veteran Fiat 124-based Lada Riva of 1966 vintage.
-Though the older car is to continue, the new Samara is a superb engineering achievement after 15 years with virtually no technical changes at Togliatti.
-The new car, a front-wheel drive hatchback with a choice of three or five doors, uses a completely fresh mechanical design which includes 1.1, 1.3 and 1.5 petrol engines.
-The car has already gone on sale in the USSR, but its Western European debut is unlikely to occur for at least another year or two.
+Lada finally made a departure from the veteran Fiat 124-based Lada Riva of 1966 vintage.
+Though the older car was to continue, the new Samara was an engineering achievement after 15 years with virtually no technical changes at Togliatti.
+The new car, a front-wheel-drive hatchback with a choice of three or five doors, uses a completely fresh mechanical design which includes 1.1, 1.3 and 1.5 petrol engines.
+Already sold in the USSR, its Western European debut was unlikely to occur for at least another year or two.